-DMT 1301 Diesel Fuel Systems
+DT 1302 Diesel Fuel Systems

-A study of fuel injection systems (pressured tried type and distributor type) and operational principles to include removal and replacement of pumps and injectors, timing, and troubleshooting.
+A study of fuel injection systems and operational principles to include removal and replacement of pumps and injectors, timing, and troubleshooting.
 Safety and the use of special tools will be emphasized.
 (S)

-DMT 1412 Chassis and Steering
+DT 1412 Chassis and Steering